-Any high school student who earns a semester F will be required to repeat the course over the summer and to earn a passing grade.
-High school students with a semester F will not graduate until the class has been repeated with a passing grade.
+Any high school student who earns a semester F will earn zero credit and will be required to repeat the course over the summer and to earn a passing grade.
+High school students with a semester F in a required course will not graduate until the class has been repeated with a passing grade.
 A report card must be sent from the summer school program to the St. Monica Academy office to verify the grade.
-Three semester F's in one academic year will result in academic dismissal, subject to administrative discretion.
+Two semester F's in one academic year, or three unaddressed semester Fs on a student's transcript will result in academic dismissal, subject to administrative discretion.